ashoknew/ShireWebTester/Demo/ReadMe.txt

 This package contains the ShreWebTester binaries.

 To execute, run "ShireWebTestRunner.exe".
-'YahooXMLtest.xml' test script shall be executed by software and create screen shot in the same location.
+'YahooXMLtest.xml' test script shall be executed by software and create screen shot for the same.

-Send feedback to mashok.sai@gmail.com.
+Please send your valuable comments and feedback to mashok.sai@gmail.com.